-- Viruses: Much like a human infection, a virus attaches itself to clean files, and then spreads.
+- Viruses: Much like a human infection, a virus is a malicious file that attaches itself to clean files and then spreads.

-- Trojans: These are often disguised as legitimate software, or are included in compromised programs, and they help other malware infect your system.
+- Trojans: This malware type is often disguised as legitimate software, or are included in compromised programs.
+Trojan horses help other malware access and infect your system.

-- Ransomware: You’ll find this on computer networks, where it will lock your computer down until you’ve paid to have the malware removed.
+- Ransomware: You’ll find this on computer networks, where the ransomware attack will lock your computer down until you’ve paid to have the malware removed.

 - Spyware: With this malware, your sensitive information is at risk, as it runs in the background and logs every action and keystroke you make.

-- Worms: These are often used to infect entire networks, and each compromised machine is used to spread the worm even further.
+- Worms: These are often used to infect entire networks and devices, and each compromised machine is used to spread the worm even further.

 Now that we’ve covered the basics, let’s discuss how you can become affected by malware.

 How Does Malware Work?